<< Return to Dairy Services page

 Small-scale producers (150 birds or fewer)

+A Transient Retail License may still be needed.
 Even though the new law allows small-scale producers to package eggs without a food processing plant license and sell them at their farm, they still are required to have a transient retail food establishment license to sell their eggs at farmers markets and on egg sales routes.
-Contact DATCP's licensing consultants to obtain a transient retail license application
+Contact DATCP's licensing consultants to obtain a transient retail license application.

 In addition, producers must still meet some basic food safety requirements:

-• Packaged eggs must be kept at an ambient temperature no higher than 41°F at all times.
+- Retail sale packaged eggs must be always kept at an ambient temperature no higher than 41°F.

-• Registration is required for egg producers who are exempt from food processing requirements because they collect, package, and store nest−run eggs from a flock of laying birds owned by the producer.
+- Registration is required for egg producers who collect, package, and store nest−run eggs from a flock of laying birds owned by the producer.
 There is no charge for registering.
 Registration is a useful tool to the department in the event of an animal disease outbreak that requires food safety personnel to contact egg producers.
-Use the Nest-Run Egg Producer and Seller Registration form to complete the registration process.
+Use the Nest Run Egg Producer and Seller Registration Form to complete the registration process.

 Large-scale producers (more than 150 birds)